Curtis Covington

 Layer sweeps, top-k sparsity sweeps, and an interactive explorer for SAE feature discovery on a small open-weight model.

-ai interpretability transformers sparse-autoencoders pytorch
+ai interpretability transformers sparse-autoencoders

 Read post